Targets and milestones in your access agreement

 You may wish to add targets where you have established new programmes or have changed your strategic priorities.
 Any new targets must be ambitious, reflect your strategic priorities and performance across the student lifecycle, and be set across five years with annual milestones to help you to monitor your progress.

 If you choose to add new milestones to existing targets, they should continue the same trajectory of ambition as approved milestones.
 We would not usually expect any other changes to be made to existing targets.

 It is a requirement of your access agreement to include at least one statistical target around entrants.
 While you may include state school indicators alongside other measures of disadvantage, you should not use this as your only target on entrants.

 In addition to this, we expect you to have:

-- clearly defined targets that are closely aligned to your widening participation aims across the lifecycle; this may involve higher-resolution targets that combine multiple indicators of disadvantage – for example, access for white working class males, and outcomes for Black and minority ethnic students
+- clearly defined targets that are closely aligned to your widening participation aims across the student lifecycle; this may involve higher-resolution targets that combine multiple indicators of disadvantage – for example, access for white males from socio-economically disadvantaged backgrounds, and outcomes for Black and minority ethnic students

 - at least one target for each stage of the student lifecycle where you have identified priorities that you want to address

 - at least one target that covers the long-term outreach set out in your access agreement